-Thank you for your interest in the Master of Professional Practice in Dietetics (MPP) at Iowa State University.
-The accelerated Dietetic Internship has reorganized into a Future Graduate Program, providing an online, distance, full-time, course-work only graduate program option to train future Registered Dietitian Nutritionists.
-Applications are now being accepted for the cohort beginning in August 2021.
-Application deadline is May 14, 2021.
-Applications will be reviewed as they are received and applicants will be notified of the status of their application to the MPP within 5-6 weeks of submitting their application.
-Applications submitted after May 14, 2021 will be considered for the session starting in May 2022.
-Many of the questions you may have about the program and applying to our program can be answered by visiting the Application Portal and FAQ pages.
-Questions can be directed to us at email@example.com.
+Thank you for your interest in the Master of Professional Practice in Dietetics (MPP) at Iowa State University, a Champion Pilot Site for the Nutrition in Food Retail Curriculum.
+Our accelerated Dietetic Internship has reorganized into a Future Graduate Program, providing an online, distance, full-time, non-thesis graduate program option to train future Registered Dietitian Nutritionists.
+Application for the May 2022 cohort will open on September 13, 2021 and close on December 5, 2021.
+A recording of the recent virtual open house can be found here.
+Many of the questions you may have about the program and applying to our program can be answered by visiting the Application Portal, Program Information, FAQ pages.
+Questions can be directed to us at firstname.lastname@example.org.

 Welcome to Our Program!